Once again may we say "many congratulations" to you both. Your

 patina.
 We recommend embracing this inevitable change as part of

-growing old together.
-However, to help keep your rings in the best
+To help keep your rings in the best possible condition the

-mitigating measures may be necessary depending on your work and
+may be necessary depending on your work and lifestyle.
+Ultimately,

-lifestyle.
-Ultimately, you must decide on the balance to strike
+you must decide on the balance to strike between wearing your

 Please note that our care advice is general and the sources of